Where we are now

 There has been an unprecedented package of support announced from both the Scottish and UK Governments to support businesses which includes retailers.
 This support should help many employers preserve their business, maintain jobs and pay their workers throughout this crisis.
 Information on this support is available through findbusinesssupport.gov.scot.
 We urge all businesses to make use of this.
 In the event of closures for retail premises all available support measures must be utilised to protect the jobs and incomes of retail workers.

-This guidance should be read in conjunction with our business and physical distancing guidance which still applies.
+This guidance should be read in conjunction with our business and physical distancing guidance.

 Shopping centres and retail parks should adhere to this and take cognisance of legal duties set out in the Business and Physical Distancing Regulations.
 This guidance applies to shopping centres and retail parks and further industry guidance is available in the related information section.